+FRD*: ‘Review’ with a ‘Fixed Review Date’ which is after the year when the record was achieved.

+If a record-breaking performance is set by an Athlete with a ‘New’ or ‘Review’ Sport Class Status at a World Para Swimming Recognised Competition, the NPC has six (6) weeks after the end of the Competition to present the Athlete for Classification by World Para Swimming.
+The record will be ratified only if the outcome of the Athlete’s classification validates the original Sport Class and they are allocated a Sport Class Status of ‘Confirmed’ (C) or ‘Review with a Fixed Review Date’ (FRD) which is after the year when the record is achieved.
+In the case of an Athlete having a change in Sport Class, see Rules 10.14 and 10.17.4.

+World Para Swimming shall be solely responsible for the ratification of all official records.

 SWIMMING RULES

 The Start

-At the commencement of each race, the Referee shall signal to the athletes by a short series of whistles inviting them to remove all clothing except swimwear, followed by a long whistle indicating that they should take positions on the starting platform (or for Backstroke swimming and Medley Relays to immediately enter the water).
-A second long whistle shall bring the Backstroke and Medley Relay athlete immediately to the starting position.
-When the athletes and Officials are prepared for the start, the Referee shall gesture to the Starter with a stretched out arm, indicating that the athletes are under the Starter's control.
-The stretched out arm shall stay in that position until the start is given.
+Once all Athletes have removed their clothing, except for swimwear, the Referee shall signal the commencement of an Event by a short series of whistles inviting them to get ready at the starting end, followed by a long whistle indicating that they should take positions on the starting platform (or for Backstroke swimming and Medley Relays to immediately enter the water).
+A second long whistle shall bring the Backstroke and Medley Relay Athletes immediately to the starting position.
+When the Athletes and Officials are prepared for the start, the Referee shall gesture to the Starter with a stretched-out arm, indicating that the Athletes are under the Starter's control.
+The stretched-out arm shall stay in that position until the start is given.

+Athletes entering the water from the side of the pool are requested to enter the water on the series of short whistle blasts.